October 2023 Update:

 Even male crabs are affected by this behavioral change, leading to what is referred to as “male feminization.”
 As a result of these drastic physiological and behavioral changes — to the parasite’s benefit but the crab’s harm — infected crabs often are referred to as zombie crabs.

-The innovative exhibit will be featured at the Estuarium’s family event on Thursday, Oct.
-26, from 5:30 to 8:30 p.m.
-Billed as the “Estuscarium,” it also will showcase other critters that “bump, skitter, or crawl.”
+The innovative exhibit has been featured at the Estuarium’s family events such as the “Estuscarium,” which showcased other critters that “bump, skitter, or crawl.”

 The biological invasions exhibit is funded through a North Carolina Sea Grant initiative known as Community Collaborative Research Grants, or CCRG.
 These grants support partnerships that combine knowledge of community stakeholders with academic experts.
 Together, the teams address priority coastal issues.